 For the most part, the sentences and passages that the SAT gives you in the writing sections have purely grammatical errors.
-For example, there may be problems in number or tense, or you’ll see some run-on sentences or fragments.
+For example, there may be problems in subject-verb agreement or verb tense, or you’ll see some run-on sentences or fragments.
 That is, if there are any errors at all.
 In both “improving sentences” and “identifying sentence errors” questions (which make up 90% of the writing multiple choice between them), there’s always one option that keeps the sentence as it is.

 But there’s a third option—one that involves neither a grammar error nor leaving the sentence as it is.
 SAT writing questions also test you on written style.
 Of course, this has to be style that can be objectively measured.
 The College Board can’t have any answers that are up for debate.
 No talking pineapples on the SAT.